kwhitley/ittysockets.com/index.md

     details:  These channels are as private as the channel name you pick.
 Plus, I log nothing, track nothing, and store nothing.
 That's easier for me, and safer for you.
   - icon: 😶‍🌫️
     title: Tiny.
-    details:  The entire client code is just 450 bytes.
-It almost fits in a tweet!
+    details:  The entire client code is just 490 bytes.
 This means it's easy to include anywhere you need it, even in the browser.

 ---